reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 - `loginProcessingUrl` - The URL that validates username and password.
 - `failureUrl` - The URL to direct to in case the login fails.
 - `defaultSuccessUrl` - The URL to direct to on successful login.
 Here, we have created a custom `homePage.html` and its corresponding `HomeController` class.
-- `antmatchers()` - to filter out the URLs that will be a part of the login process.
+- `antMatchers()` - to filter out the URLs that will be a part of the login process.

 Similarly, we can customize the logout process too.
 ````java